backchatio/hookup/README.md

-# Backchat WebSocket
+# BackChat.io Hookup

-A scala based client for websockets based on netty and akka futures.
+A scala based client and server for websockets based on netty and akka futures.
 It draws its inspiration from finagle, faye-websocket, zeromq, akka, ...

 The aim of this project is to provide a websocket client to be used in non-browser applications.